Updated June 2016

 If your users are in an area distant from a public cloud provider, latency could slow down access to your application and make a private cloud a better option.
 Similarly, a cloud application for your internal users may run faster using an on-premises private cloud.

 When planning for cloud, you should try to calculate your total cost of ownership (TCO) over the projected life of the project.
-A cloud cost forecasting tool such as PlanForCloud.com lets you look at costs over a three- to five-year time horizon.
-For workloads that have a steady state load 24x7, you may find a private cloud is more cost-effective than on-demand public cloud infrastructure.
+A cloud-cost management solution such as RightScale Cloud Analytics lets you build three-year cost forecasts to help ensure that you are using the appropriate and most cost-effective cloud infrastruture.
+For workloads that have a steady state load 24x7, you may find that a private cloud is more cost effective than on-demand public cloud infrastructure.

 Hybrid Cloud Use Cases